ExaWorks/job-api-spec/specification.md

 ## TODO

-- [ ] Consider adding further exceptions to submit() in order to distinguish between EAGAIN types of errors and others.

 - [ ] think more about env var expansion in arguments and other places.
 The important issue is how much of a burden this is on implementations if we mandate it.